 8. Malicious browser extensions

-Correctly configured, a malicious browser extension can collect and relay all sorts of private data from your machine.
+Correctly configured, a malicious browser extension collects and relays all sorts of private data from your machine.

 Even downloading your browser extensions from reputable sources like Google's Chrome Web Store does not ensure safety because Google does not perform a security check on extensions uploaded to its marketplace.
-As you might imagine, this makes it extremely easy to publish malicious extension code to the public platform, making it freely available for millions of users.
+This makes it extremely easy to publish malicious extension code to the public platform, making it freely available for millions of users.
 This is not to label all extensions as untrustworthy; just confirm you know the extension's source before you install.

 Why should I worry if I already know my browser extensions are safe?

 A well-known browser extension can be acquired by a company or be abandoned by its creator entirely.
-In some cases, they can even be hijacked.
+They can even be hijacked.
 But no matter the reason, once you’ve given the extension permission to be on your browser, it can be updated at any time and it can change functions to become malicious without your knowledge or consent.